 Paige Ackerson-Kiely is the author of three books of poetry, In No One's Land (Ahsahta, 2007), My Love is a Dead Arctic Explorer (Ahsahta, 2012) and Dolefully, A Rampart Stands (Penguin, 2019) and other works of poetry and prose.
 Poems have appeared in journals such as jubilat, Ninth Letter, Bellingham Review, Verse, and Copper Nickel.
 She's received grants and fellowships from such places as Poets & Writers, Boomerang, Vermont Arts Council, and others.

-Jennifer Militello is the author of A Camouflage of Specimens and Garments (Tupelo Press, 2016), called “positively bewitching” by Publishers Weekly, Body Thesaurus (Tupelo Press, 2013), named one of the best poetry books of 2013 by Best American Poetry as well as the runner-up for the Poetry Society of America's Alice Fay Di Castagnola Award, and Flinch of Song (Tupelo Press, 2009), winner of the Tupelo Press First Book Award.
-She has been awarded the Barbara Bradley Award, the Ruskin Art Club Poetry Award, the Betty Gabehart Prize, and the 49th Parallel Award, as well as grants and fellowships from the New Hampshire State Council on the Arts, the Barbara Deming Memorial Fund, Writers at Work, and the Millay Colony for the Arts.
+Jennifer Militello is the author of The Pact, forthcoming from Tupelo Press in May 2021, Knock Wood (Dzanc Books, 2019), winner of the Dzanc Nonfiction Prize, A Camouflage of Specimens and Garments (Tupelo Press, 2016), called “positively bewitching” by Publishers Weekly, Body Thesaurus (Tupelo Press, 2013), named one of the best books of 2013 by Best American Poetry as well as the runner-up for the Poetry Society of America's Alice Fay Di Castagnola Award, and Flinch of Song (Tupelo Press, 2009), winner of the Tupelo Press First Book Award.
+Her poems and nonfiction have appeared in Best American Poetry, Best New Poets, The Nation, The New Republic, The Paris Review, POETRY, and Tin House.

 Andrew Morgan is a professor, poet, editor and volunteer whose work can be found in magazines such as Conduit, Verse, Slope, Stride, Fairy Tale Review, New World Writing, Post Road, Pleiades (as part of a "Younger American Poets" feature) and is the recipient of a Slovenian Writer's Association Fellowship which sponsored a month long writing residency in the country's capital city of Ljubljana.
 Currently an Associate Professor of Creative Writing at New England College, his first book, Month of Big Hands, was published by Natural History Press in 2013.